 If you purchase items out of your pocket sometimes instead of your business account (we all know how often this happens)we account for this with Owner Contributions.

 This is a financial report that lists the Assets, Liabilities and Equity.
-If you are apply for a loan you will need full financial statements which includes a Balance Sheet.
+If you are applying for a loan you will need full financial statements which includes a Balance Sheet.

 I hope this helps you consider what you need for your own bookkeeping and accounting needs.
-If you would like to discuss further I offer free 20 minute assessment calls, you can set up one by click HERE.
+If you would like to break up with your bookkeeping, CLICK HERE.